-Assessment Grades Scores EL students who reach a composite proficiency level of 4.8 will exit the English Learner Program.
+Assessment Grades Scores ACCESS for ELLs K-12 EL students who reach a composite proficiency level of 4.8 will exit the English Learner Program.
 Exited students will be monitored for four academic years.
-Students who do not reach a level of 4.8 will continue to participate in ACCESS for ELLs 2.0 K-12 ACCESS for ELLs 2.0.
-The Alternate ACCESS for ELLs is designed for EL students with the most significant cognitive impairments.
-Students who participate in the Alternate ACCESS for ELLs 1-12 Alternate ACCESS will not achieve the required 4.8 composite score.
-Growth Reports for ACCESS for ELLs will be available no later than July 31.
+Students who do not reach a level of 4.8 will continue to participate in ACCESS for ELLs Alternate ACCESS for ELLs 1-12 The Alternate ACCESS for ELLs is designed for EL students with the most significant cognitive impairments.
+Students who participate in the Alternate ACCESS will not achieve the required 4.8 composite score.
+Growth Report s for ACCH CSS for ELLs will be available no later than July 31.